Virtual Medical Scribes: The Good, The Bad, And The Ugly

 Increased Perception of Privacy

-Virtual scribes listen into the patient's encounter from an offsite location, which allows the patient and doctor to be alone in the exam room.
+Virtual scribes listen into the patient's encounter from an offsite location, which allows the patient and clinician to be alone in the exam room.
 This gives the patient a greater sense of privacy, which is especially beneficial for those that feel uncomfortable with a third pair of eyes and ears in the room.

 When a patient is more at ease, they are naturally more open and honest about their health concerns which increases the accuracy of diagnosis and ultimately, leads to better patient outcomes.